-Even though it’s 6,300 yards from the blues, Rio Hondo plays longer than the scorecard.
+Even though it’s only 6,300 yards from the blues, Rio Hondo plays longer than the scorecard.
 All but three of the par-4 holes are over 400 and three of the five par-3 holes are over 190 (including one over 230).
 The par-5 holes are all relatively short and good birdie opportunities for you longer hitters.

 The course was in average shape for this time of year.
 The tee boxes were nice and level.
 The fairways were a bit dried out with plenty of brown, but still nice to hit from.
 The rough was pretty lush, but not too deep or punishing.
 The greens were a bit chewed up.
 There were a lot of unrepaired ball marks and they were pretty bumpy that late in the afternoon.
 They were soft and receptive on approaches, but sneakily fast on putts.
 The bumpiness definitely threw a few putts off course for me today, though.
 I was in a couple of bunkers and those were good.

 I was paired with another single and we teed off a little behind our time.
 We were stuck behind a steady stream of foursomes and threesomes, so the pace seemed a lot slower than it actually was because we were waiting on every shot.
 However, the whole round took only about 4:15, which isn’t too shabby on an LA County course on a nice, sunny Friday afternoon.